Zenn08/DiscordPython/discord/README.md

-# DiscordPython
+# MrCingo repo!

-You can use this code to make your own bot if you want!
+  Please if you see any error in my code say me what is the error.

+    Contact: MrCingo#0069

+  Have a great time :)!